myshell-ai/AIlice/README.md

 - --**ttsDevice** specifies the computing device used by the text-to-speech model.
 The default is "cpu", you can set it to "cuda" if there is enough video memory.
 - --**sttDevice** specifies the computing device used by the speech-to-text model.
 The default is "cpu", you can set it to "cuda" if there is enough video memory.
 - --**trace** is used to specify the output directory for the execution history data.
 This option is empty by default, indicating that the execution history recording feature is not enabled.
+- --**chatHistoryPath** is used to specify the directory where chat history data is stored.
 - --**share** create a publicly shareable link for AIlice.

 ### Module Configuration